Ali2653766/React-Ecommerce/README.md

 - **Animated Transitions:** Smooth page transitions using Framer Motion.
 - **Toast Notifications:** User feedback for cart and favorite actions.
 - **Category Navigation:** Browse categories from the header dropdown.
+- **Contact & About Pages:** Get in touch or learn more about the project.
 - **Modern UI:** Clean, accessible, and mobile-friendly interface.

 ---